 When does Impermanent Loss occur?

 The Impermanent Loss moment initially occurs at the very moment when the cryptocurrency varies in value concerning the instant of deposit.
-However, where would notice it is at the time of withdrawal of liquidity.
+However, where we would notice it is at the time of withdrawal of liquidity.

-Theoretically, as we saw earlier, it is in this difference that the profitability that can be provided by providing liquidity is obtained.
+Theoretically, as we saw earlier, it is in this difference that the profitability that can be provided by assuring liquidity is obtained.
 The markets are aware of the risk of impermanent loss and try to compensate it with good commissions for those who decide to provide liquidity to their investments.

 When considering trading by providing liquidity in an AMM, it is important to consider the possibility of this situation, as it implies a high risk.
 Generally, it is advisable not to participate in groups on cryptocurrencies with high volatility and not to do so with large amounts of money.
 In this way, you can test the platform’s robustness before trading on a more continuous basis.

 As usual, when trading in digital assets, it is convenient to have the basic knowledge that should increase depending on the type of investment.
 Impermanent losses are not exclusive to cryptocurrencies, but they can be one of the main reasons for failure when investing in this type of asset.

 Moreover, the mistake is made in thinking that these losses will only occur on liquidity pools, loans, or deposits.
 Even in an investment model based on speculation on the asset’s value, it is already possible to incur a loss of equity while keeping the tokens in staking.